taewaponb/taewaponb/README.md

 - 👋 Hi, I’m Taewapon Banhanvootikrai (Petch, Adams)
-- 👀 Interested in Programming, Technology and Gaming!
+- 👀 Passionate in Programming, Technology, Cryptocurrency and Gaming!
-- 🌱 Currently learning ReactJS and Unity
+- 🌱 Currently learning and improving on MERN, python and Unity
 - 💞️ Looking forward to collaborate on a great project that can improve both my skill and knowledge
 - 📫 How to reach me? >> taewapon.b@kkumail.com, petchz2012@hotmail.com <<